Shell Field Guide

 supported in bash. noglob

 is one of them.
-To do to layer
+To build a shim

 inbetween, an easy way is to just create a ~/bin/noglob